 Getting Funds Out of an HSA

 Funds in an HSA can be used anytime to pay for a wide range of qualified medical expenses for yourself or family members (on your family plan).
-This includes co-pays, dentist visits, Medicare premiums, prescription glasses, and even acupuncture and chiropractic care.
-Unlike an IRA, you can withdraw money prior to age 59 ½ and there are no required distributions beginning at age 70 ½.
+This includes co-pays, dentist visits, Medicare premiums (but not health insurance premiums prior to age 65), prescription glasses, long-term care premiums, and even acupuncture and chiropractic care.
+Unlike an IRA, you can withdraw money prior to age 59 ½ and there are no required distributions from the account.

 You can also take money from your account to reimburse yourself for past medical expenses - if they occurred after your HSA was established.
 However, keep your receipts and proof of medical expenses in the rare event that you are audited.

 There is a 20% penalty (plus income taxes) paid on the full amount (contributions & earnings) you withdraw from your HSA if it is used for non-medical expenses prior to age 65.
 But remember, you could pull money out and spend it on a vacation, and as long as you had prior medical expenses after the account was opened.
 You could always say you are reimbursing yourself for those past medical expenses (yes, this is legal).
 Once you are age 65 or older, if you use the funds for non-medical expenses the penalty doesn't apply; but the entire withdrawal would still be subjected to income taxes.
 While not ideal, not only are the odds of not having medical expenses low, even if the withdrawals are taxable, you still end up with the same great benefits as an IRA or 401(k)!

 Think of it this way, in retirement (age 65 or older) your HSA morphs into a special type of retirement account where you can withdraw tax-free (like a Roth IRA) for medical expenses, or take taxable withdrawals (like an IRA or 401k) for non-medical expenses.